Anyonic statistics revealed by the Hong-Ou-Mandel dip for fractional excitations

 This nontrivial behavior of the tunneling current after the arrival of a single QP of charge $e^*$ can be directly linked to the anyonic statistics of the fractional excitations.
 The phase $2 \pi \nu$ occurring for $t'<0<t$ can be understood qualitatively from Eq.~\eqref{eq:IKeldysh} by considering the time-ordering of the right-moving edge operators ($\psi_R$, $\psi_R^{\dagger}$).
 From the expressions of $| \varphi \rangle$, $I_T$ and $H_T$, one readily sees that the average current in Eq.~\eqref{eq:IKeldysh} involves a contribution of the form $T \psi_R(0) \psi_R^ {\dagger}(t) \psi_R(t') \psi_R^{\dagger}(0)$, as the prepared state ensures that the QP reaches the QPC at time 0.
 For $t>0$ and $t'<0$, the time ordering thus requires to bring both $ \psi_R(0)$ and $\psi_R^{\dagger}(0)$ between the operators at $t$ and $t'$, yielding twice a phase $\pi \nu$.
 On the opposite, if $t$ and $t'$ have the same sign, one can easily see that the exchanges needed for the ordering now contribute with opposite phases, thus giving a zero net result.
 An equivalent point of view, developed in Refs.~[\onlinecite{lee19,lee20,morel22}] is to see the expression of Eq.~\eqref{eq:IKeldysh} as the interference between a process where a quasiparticle/quasihole (QP/QH) excitation is created at the location of the QPC at time $t'$, before the passage of the $e^*$ QP, and another where the QP/QH is created at time $t$, after the passage of the $e^*$ QP.
 In both points of view, the tunneling current is non-zero because of the braiding of the incoming fractional QP with a thermal QP/QH excitation created at the QPC.
 This braiding results from the anyonic statistics, giving a non-trivial phase $\pi \nu$ when two quasiparticles are exchanged.

-As there is currently no experimental way to emit a single fractional QP in a controlled manner,~\footnote{The collider experiment of Ref.~[\onlinecite{bartolomei20}] uses a ``source'' QPC to emit a random stream of fractional QPs, but cannot control emission times} the prepared state used here is not directly achievable in practice.
-However, this is not a fundamental obstacle, as we now show that the same tunneling current, with the same signature of fractional statistics, can be obtained by applying a short voltage pulse which excites a fractional average charge.
+We now show that the same tunneling current, with the same signature of fractional statistics, can be obtained by applying a short voltage pulse which excites a fractional average charge.
 This is a highly nontrivial statement, as it is known that such a voltage pulse does not create the same many-body state as the one obtained by adding a single quasiparticle on top of the ground state.\cite{rech17}

-The presence of an external time-dependent voltage bias leads to an extra term in the total Hamiltonian, of the form $H_{V}= -\frac{2 e \sqrt{\nu}}{v_F} V(x,t) \partial_x \phi_R$.
-The voltage can be taken into account by using the following transformation: